diffracteD/connectNcopy/README.md

 3. User needs to provide file extension the program needs to look for (e.g. *_fractions.tiff).
 4. Enjoy your life while your data is rushing to you.

 NOTE: Paramiko libraries needed to connect to a doamin using ssh protocol.
 Install using: `pip install paramiko`

+NOTE II: Please report issues, if encountered.

+Cheers
+Abhisek